 In this article, we have demonstrated 3 examples of ‘Calculate Coupon Rate in Excel’.
 I hope this article will help you to perform your tasks easily.
 Moreover, we have also discussed the method to calculate the price of a coupon bond.
 Furthermore, we have also added the practice book at the beginning of the article.
 To test your skills, you can download it to exercise.
-Visit the ExcelDemy website for more articles like this.
 Last of all, if you have any suggestions or queries, feel free to ask in the comment section below.

-- How to Calculate Average Selling Price in Excel (3 Easy Methods)
+- How to Calculate Clean Price of a Bond in Excel

-- How to Calculate Selling Price Per Unit in Excel (3 Easy Ways)
+- How to Calculate Present Value of a Bond in Excel

-- How to Calculate Projected Cost in Excel (4 Effective Ways)
+- How to Calculate the Issue Price of a Bond in Excel